Our Services

 Published on: 6/13/2026

 Why does plantar fasciitis hurt most in the morning?
 Overnight, the plantar fascia tightens and contracts.
-When you take your first steps out of bed, that sudden stretch reopens microscopic tears in the tissue, while a rush of blood flow and inflammation amplify the sharp, stabbing heel pain.
+Your first steps out of bed suddenly stretch this tissue, reopening microscopic tears.
+Increased blood flow and inflammation then intensify that sharp, stabbing heel pain.

-Below, you'll find essential details on risk factors, advanced treatments, and when to consult a specialist.
+Below, you'll find key details on risk factors, advanced treatments, and when to consult a specialist.

-Because heel pain can stem from plantar fasciitis, heel spurs, nerve entrapment, or stress fractures—each requiring different treatment—identifying the true cause matters.
-Take a free, instant, online symptom check to clarify what's driving your pain and confidently choose the right next step.
+Because morning heel pain can stem from plantar fasciitis, heel spurs, nerve entrapment, or stress fractures—each requiring different treatment—pinpointing the true cause is essential before choosing a remedy.
+Take a free, instant, online symptom check to clarify what's driving your pain and confidently navigate your next step.

 Plantar fasciitis is one of the most common causes of heel pain in adults.
 It occurs when the plantar fascia—a thick band of tissue that runs from your heel bone to the base of your toes—becomes inflamed or strained.
 While this condition can cause discomfort throughout the day, many people notice the worst pain first thing in the morning.
 Understanding why this happens and following podiatrists' recommendations can help you manage symptoms, speed recovery, and get back on your feet comfortably.